spiff-radio/jspf-cli/README.md

 JSPF is an open format used to describe a list of multimedia files (audio or video), created by [Xiph](https://xiph.org/).
 It is both simple and flexible, making it a good choice for programming purposes.

-This module was originally developed for our music website, Spiff Radio, which uses JSPF as a fundamental part of its architecture.
+This module was originally developed for [Spiff Radio](https://spiff-radio.org/), which uses JSPF as a fundamental part of its architecture.

 Validation is done using a [JSON Schema](https://json-schema.org/) based on the [XSPF specifications](https://www.xspf.org/spec).